Wilton House: Hans Holbein

 It has long been claimed, without proof, that Hans Holbein the Younger re-designed the abbey as a rectangular house around a central courtyard, which is the core of the present house.
 Holbein died in 1543, so his designs for the new house would have had to be very speedily executed.
 However, the highly ornamented entrance porch to the new mansion, removed from the house around 1800 and later transformed into a garden pavilion, is to this day known as the "Holbein Porch" – a perfect example of the blending of the older Gothic and the brand-new Renaissance style.

 Whoever the architect, a great mansion arose, an early prodigy house by a courtier of the Tudors.
 Today only one other part of the Tudor mansion survives: the great tower in the centre of the east facade.
 With its central arch (once giving access to the court beyond) and three floors of oriel windows above, the tower is slightly reminiscent of the entrance at Hampton Court.
 It is flanked today by two wings in a loose Georgian style, each topped by an Italianate pavilion tower.

+Royal court at Wilton in 1603

+The Tudor house built by William Herbert, 1st Earl of Pembroke, in 1551 lasted 80 years.
+King James, Anne of Denmark, and Prince Henry stayed at Wilton in November and December 1603, due to plague in London and gave an audience to two Venetian ambassadors, Nicolò Molin and Piero Duodo.
+The court at Wilton was entertained by John Heminges and the King's Men who were paid £30 for a play on 2 December.
+They are said to have performed As You Like It.